Ryan McMahon Player Props: Rockies vs. Brewers

 Ryan McMahon At The Plate

-- McMahon has eight doubles, four home runs and 11 walks while batting .230.
+- McMahon is batting .223 with eight doubles, four home runs and 12 walks.

-- Looking at the 28 games he has played this season, he's went deep in four of them (14.3%), and in 3.6% of his trips to the dish.
+- Looking at the 29 games he has played this year, he's went deep in four of them (13.8%), and in 3.4% of his trips to the plate.

-- In 10 games this season (35.7%), McMahon has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (34.5%), McMahon has picked up an RBI, including two games with multiple runs batted in.

-- In 11 of 28 games this season, he has scored, including multiple runs once.
+- He has scored at least once 11 times this year (37.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.